annettefo/SplunkUBAThreatFeedsviaGist/README.md

 Reference: https://docs.splunk.com/Documentation/UBA/5.0.5.1/GetDataIn/ConfigureAllowDenyLists

 ### Instructions on how to add new entries to a deny list with gist
 ** These instructions are used for demo purposes only and uses a public gist.
+Tested and validated in Splunk UBA 5.0.5.1 version.

 1. Create a Gist: Github -> Navigate to gist home page -> Create a public gist
 2. Create two files: